vishipayyallore/vs2026-dev-productivity/docs/vs2026DevProductivity.md

 To use this feature, simply write Mermaid syntax in code blocks and view the rendered output through the preview panel.
 Copilot can assist by generating diagram syntax based on your descriptions.

+### Code Actions at Your Fingertips

+Visual Studio 2026 enhances developer workflow by providing instant access to Copilot code actions directly from the context menu.
+This streamlined approach eliminates the need for manual prompt typing and accelerates common development tasks.

+**Available Actions:**

+- **Explain Code**: Get detailed explanations of selected code segments
+- **Generate Tests**: Automatically create unit tests for functions and classes
+- **Optimize Performance**: Receive suggestions for code optimization
+- **Fix Issues**: Apply automated fixes for common coding problems
+- **Add Documentation**: Generate comprehensive code comments and documentation

+**How to Use:**

+1. Right-click on any code selection in the editor
+2. Navigate to the **Copilot** submenu in the context menu
+3. Choose from the five available actions based on your current needs
+4. Review and apply the generated suggestions

+This feature significantly reduces development time by providing contextual assistance without interrupting your coding flow.

+### Enhanced Editor Controls

+Visual Studio 2026 introduces significant improvements to editor controls, particularly focusing on the bottom margin area that developers interact with frequently during coding sessions.

+**Unified Status Display:**
+The bottom margin now consolidates line, column, and character position into a single, comprehensive display.
+Clicking this unified display opens the "Go To Line" dialog for rapid navigation.
+When working with multiple selections, you'll see aggregate counts for selections, characters, and lines, with detailed information available by hovering over the selection margin.

+**Enhanced File Encoding Management:**
+File encoding information is now prominently displayed in the margin for quick reference.
+This feature supports:

+- Quick encoding identification for better file compatibility
+- Save/reopen functionality with specific encoding options
+- Multi-language support with consistent readability across systems
+- Context menu access for encoding selection with dropdown options

+**Customizable Context Menu:**
+A new context menu provides comprehensive control over bottom margin information display.
+This menu encompasses all editor margins, from zoom controls to the new encoding margin, allowing developers to customize their workspace according to their preferences.

+**Configuration Options:**
+Access these settings through **Tools > Options > Text Editor > General > Display > Show editing context in the editor**.
+For immediate adjustments, right-click the bottom margin to open the context menu and modify displayed information without disrupting your workflow.

 ### Code Coverage

 Code coverage is now available in Visual Studio Community and Professional editions for the first time – ensuring your code is well-tested has never been easier!
 (Yet to explore)